Featured News - Current News - Archived News - News Categories

 ••••••••

-Long-opposed to career compilations, Rossdale admitted, “I have a really persuasive manager who just made me see it a different way.
+Still, Rossdale was long-opposed to career compilations.
+He admitted, “I have a really persuasive manager who just made me see it a different way.
 And you know, there's so many ways you can look at any one thing.
 I think that I've been scared to have greatest hits because I thought the 26 hits wasn't enough.
 I was like keep going! (laughs)”

 He explained, “My manager was like, ‘Treat it like a celebration, and that's what you're doing.’
 So, in a sense, this whole tour – this whole process – is about celebration and about where we've been.